digipres/publications/ipres/ipres-2009/papers/archivepress-a-really-simple-solution-to-archiving-blog-content.md

   for organisations of varying size and which can be implemented with relatively little resource and technical know-how: the ArchivePress project.'
 creators:
-- Pennock, Maureen
+- Maureen Pennock
-- Davis, Richard
+- Richard Davis
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294013/download
 grand_parent: iPRES